 How can schools get more information about compliance?

 For schools who have questions about compliance with the Commission's robocalls rules, please contact Richard.Smith@fcc.gov

 Call Blocking Resources

-The descriptions and links below are provided for informational purposes only.
+The descriptions and links are for informational purposes only.
 The FCC does not endorse any non-FCC product or service, and is not responsible for the content of non-FCC websites, including their accuracy, completeness or timeliness.